-To learn about Kerala's culture, it's worth making the journey to this privately owned museum, located on the outskirts of Ernakulam.
-Opened in 2009, the Museum's three floors are packed full of artifacts that showcase the state's heritage.
-Its architecture is magnificent, and take a special look at the entryway which is made from the remnants of a temple and wooden carvings.
+To learn about Kerala's culture, it's worth making the journey to this privately owned museum on the outskirts of Ernakulam.
+Opened in 2009, the Museum's three floors are packed full of interesting artifacts related to the state's heritage.
+Its architecture is magnificent, with the entryway made from the remnants of a temple and wooden carvings warranting a special look.
 Kerala art and dance forms are a focus, with stage performances taking place at 6.30 p.m. daily.

 Kathakali is a very unusual and ancient form of dance-drama that's traditional to Kerala.
 The movements of the dance are subtle, yet they tell a meaningful mythological story, while the look of the performers, with red bloodshot eyes, borders on horrific.
 The performers are required to undergo intense training, including hours of eye exercises, when learning the art of Kathakali.
 Try the Cochin Cultural Center, Kerala Kathakali Center, or Greenix Village to catch a show.